whykay-01/computer-networking-net2text-replication/weekly-submissions/CURRENT-submission2-nov8.md

 ### Malachi Daniel

+Before Yan worked with PhD students (Xinyu and Yongting) to get the Net2Text generator working, I looked into ways for us to create mock data in Python, using SQLAlchemy as the database engine and Faker to create dummy data.
+I read some implementations about it and played around locally with the library to see how useful it would be compared to generated data and example data in the paper.
+It was not as useful as having the originally genrated data.
+Luckily Yan was able to get the generator working, so we don't need to create mock data using other libraries.

 ### Minjae Lee

 I commited a file 2 days ago that translates English to MySQL, currently it can only support texts that are like written in the rules that I set, but I plan to add more rules.
 Specifically the program can translate questions like "How is Google's traffic managed?".